 SEO + UX = Success

 These days, SEO best practices include consideration for the user experience (UX).
 Do you have quality content that makes visitors want to stay and engage?
 Is your site secure, fast and mobile-friendly?
-From ranking to clicking on your site and spending time on your site then are you returning good user experience results back to search engines?
+From ranking to clicking on your site and spending time on your site than are you returning good user experience results back to search engines?

 Think of the partnership of SEO and UX this way: SEO targets search engines, and UX targets your website’s visitors.
 Both share a common goal of giving users the best experience.

 Here is proof user experience is very important to integrate into your strategy.
-In Google’s own words in their patent they say this below “results on which users often click will receive a higher ranking” :-
+In Google’s own words in their patent they say this below “results on which users often click will receive a higher ranking”:–